LuisMoncayo/GuaranteedServiceTimeInventoryModel/Data_In_Brief/README_Data_In_Brief.md

 # Compute the Safety Stock Cost in Table 1

-In the file **main.py**, teh user must select the supply chain instance to analyse.
-In this example, we evaluate all 38 supply chains simultaneously.
+In the file **main.py**, the user selects which supply chain instances to analyse.
+In this example, all 38 instances are evaluated simultaneously.

 ```{python}
 list_instances = ['01','02','03','04','05','06','07','08','09','10',